 In some cases, your dentist can address inflamed gum tissue without surgery.
 Some types of antibiotics can be placed within the mouth between your gums and teeth to eliminate oral bacteria that can cause or worsen signs of gingivitis.

 Alternatively, there are surgical treatments available for treating gingivitis.

-This procedure may be needed when the bone has been destroyed to stimulate the growth of bone and gum tissue.
+This procedure may be needed when the bone has been destroyed to stimulate bone and gum tissue growth.
 Your dentist may perform it in conjunction with pocket reduction procedures.
 A special mesh is placed between the gum tissue and bone to prevent gum tissue from developing where bone should be found.
 This treatment should allow connective tissue and bone to regrow and provide firmer support for your teeth.